 Where are we in the construction process?

-The Center for Outpatient Health is targeted to be complete by late spring or early summer of 2021.
+The Center for Outpatient Health is targeted to be complete by fall of 2021.

-Tell us a little more about what we are building and why?
+Tell us a little more about what you are building and why?

 We are building a Center for Outpatient Health to meet the needs of our patients and to support our continued growth in patient care, education and research.
 This is a vital step because it will open up more space in our existing campus facilities for continuing and expanding the world class research and care for which National Jewish Health is known worldwide.